CloudsWeight/wavemaps/README.md

 # Wave Legend
 A python script to scrape NDBC NOAA data for wave heights, wave periods, and more.
 If the waves are over 3 feet you can configure the program to send a text message with the wave height/period.

-* Could be convenient to run as a cron job for the lazy surfer.
+* Could be convenient to run as a cron job
-* Working to add more functions.

 # imports
 * twilio - Requires a twilio.com account for auth_token and account_sid in "send_text.py" ( https://www.twilio.com/try-twilio )